-The Clean Energy for EU Islands Secretariat invites and supports island communities who want to develop and implement a vision for their clean energy transition in a way that brings together all relevant actors on the island - including civil society organisations, local authorities, local businesses and schools/universities.
+The Clean energy for EU islands secretariat supports island communities who want to develop and implement a vision for their clean energy transition in a way that brings together all relevant actors on the island - including civil society organisations, local authorities, local businesses and schools/universities.

 Sign the Island Clean Energy Transition Pledge and join the Community!